WebexCC-SA/LAB-2857/docs/03-instantconnectapi.md

         "loginUrlForHost": false
     }'
     ```

     Body details:

     * `sub` (Subject) string value can be whatever you like as long as it is unique for each meeting.

     * `aud` indicates the audience for which the jwt is intended.
 In this case it is Cisco, and the value is always the same.

     * `jwt` with `sub` and `aud` are mandatory parameters, the rest are optional.

     * `provideShortUrls`: Default: `false`.
 If set to `true`, the response will have shortened data portions of the meeting URL.
 It will also contain a shortened base URL, you will learn later how to use this data.

     * `verticalType`: Default: `hc`.
 Currently takes two values, `gen` for general flow, and `hc` for healthcare flow.

     * `loginUrlForHost`: Default `true`.
 Relevant only if `provideShortUrls` is true.
 If set to `false`, the short URL for hosts will be non-login links which means the host won't have an option to login for the meeting.

+3. Replace _YOUR_BOT_TOKEN_HERE_ with yor Bot Token.

+    If you are comfortable with command line:

+4. Select all the text that you have now in the text editor and copy it.

+5. Open a Terminal session

+6. Paste the content of the clipboard and and press enter

     API response should be something like this:

     ```js
     {
         "host": [